The Footsteps of Jesus

 banishment, when deprived of the high privilege of treading its threshold,

-and joining in its hallowed exercises of prayer and praise, he envied even
+and joining in its hallowed exercises of prayer and praise, he envied

-am a companion of all those who fear You, and of those who keep Your
+those who fear You — and of those who keep Your precepts."
+He speaks of the

-precepts."
-He speaks of the saints that were upon the earth, and the
+saints that were upon the earth, and the excellent, as those in whom

-excellent, as those in whom was all his delight.
-And God appears to have
+was all his delight.
+And God appears to have blessed him with not a few of

-blessed him with not a few of such to delight himself in.
-He had Nathan, so
+such to delight himself in.
+He had Nathan, so faithful and true; he

-faithful and true; he had Barzillai, the Gileadite, a brother born for
+had Barzillai, the Gileadite, a brother born for adversity; he had

-Jonathan, whom he loved as his own soul; and many more, with whom he took
+Jonathan, whom he loved as his own soul; and many more, with whom he

-sweet counsel, and walked to the house of God in company.
+took sweet counsel, and walked to the house of God in company.

 How interesting, again, is the account given of what took

 place in the time of the prophet Malachi.
-It appears to have been a season
+It appears to have been a

-the particular we are considering, namely, their love to and their
+especially distinguished by the particular we are considering, namely, their

-fellowship with each other.
-"Then those who feared the Lord talked with each
+love to and their fellowship with each other.
+"Then those who feared the

-other, and the Lord listened and heard.
-A scroll of remembrance was written
+Lord talked with each other, and the Lord listened and heard.
+A

-And as He always honors those who honor Him, it is added, "They will be
+honor Him, it is added, "They will be Mine," says the Lord Almighty, "in the

-possession!"
-Having come out from among the ungodly, God received them; He
+day when I make up My treasured possession!"
+Having come out from among the

-looked down with special approbation upon them; and promised that He would
+ungodly, God received them; He looked down with special approbation upon

-at length gloriously reward them.
+them; and promised that He would at length gloriously reward them!

-insight into their character as far as their fellowship with each other was
+as their fellowship with each other was concerned.
+They were, though a

-family.
-They had to mix with the ungodly—but it was their own company they
+persecuted — yet a happy, loving, united family.
+They had to mix with the

 There is something highly reasonable in the duty we are

 endeavoring to enforce.
-"Like loves like," says the proverb, "all the world
+"Like loves like," says the proverb, "all the

-over."
-One individual is drawn to another, and one class of men to another
+world over."
+One individual is drawn to another, and one class

-class, where a oneness of views, of tastes, of feelings, and of efforts, are
+of men to another class — where a oneness of views, of tastes, of feelings,

-found to exist.
-Whether it be in literary and political pursuits, or in the
+and of efforts — are found to exist.
+Whether it be in literary and political

-degrading pleasures of sin, we have abundant illustrations of this truth.
+pursuits, or in the degrading pleasures of sin — we have abundant

-And if such associate together, how much more should the followers of Christ
+illustrations of this truth.
+And if such associate together, how much

-do so, who are united to each other by far higher bonds—bonds heavenly in
+more should the followers of Christ do so, who are united to each other by

-their source, and deathless in their duration!
+far higher bonds — bonds heavenly in their source, and deathless in

 The feelings with which we regard the people of God are a